 - WebSTAC help: 314-935-5707

-Please be aware that our system updates once daily.
+Our system updates once daily.
 If you have completed your registration and attempt to request your U-Pass immediately, you may be declared ineligible.
-If you are having difficulty with the U-Pass application process, contact Parking & Transportation Services.
+If you are having difficulty with the U-Pass application process, contact the P&T Office.

 - Must renew annually